-Popular Feature Selection Methods in Machine Learning
+Feature Selection Techniques in Machine Learning [2023 Edition]

 So, for a new dataset, where the target is unknown, the model can accurately predict the target variable.